openshift/origin/examples/sample-app/README.md

         $ sudo ./cleanup.sh

-This will stop the `openshift` process, remove the etcd storage, and kill all Docker containers running on your host system.
-The cleanup script needs root privileges to be able to remove all the directories OpenShift created.  (**Use with caution!**   Any Docker prefixed with "k8s_" will be killed by this script)
+This will stop the `openshift` process, remove files created by OpenShift and kill all Docker containers created by Kubernetes in your host system.
+The cleanup script needs root privileges to be able to remove all the directories OpenShift created.

+**Use with caution!** Any Docker container prefixed with "k8s_" will be killed by this script.